NatalieRMCastro/nataliermcastro.github.io/_posts/2025-04-21-political-stances-naive-bayes.md

 </tbody>
 </table>

 The distribution of the Partisian Labels are illustrated below.
 It is important when developing these models to consider the distribution of the labels within the training and testing sets.
 If the training sets are disparate this may lead to the model overfitting on a particular label and not 'learning' what comprises of the other labels.
+Provided below are the distributions, specifically for the testing data of the Partisian Labels.
+For the News Headlines, the distribution is relatively split equally between Republican and Democrat.
+In comparison to the Proposed Cliamte Bills, the distribution is not as equal - and includes the Indepent Partisian Affiliation.
+These differences in distribution are not something to necessarily correct - as the goal of machine learning is not to have the model discern half of the data automatically as one label - but to instead be able to learn the semantic characteristics which generate text to be a particular label.

 <section class="gallery">
 	<div class="row">
 		<article class="col-6 col-12-xsmall gallery-item">
 			<a href="/assets/images/NB - Testing Data - Party Data Partisan Labels.png" class="image fit thumb"><img src="/assets/images/NB - Testing Data - Party Data Partisan Labels.png" alt="" /></a>
 			<h3>Testing Data Paritisan Label Paritions of Proposed Climate Bills</h3>
-			<p> TEXT </p>
+			<p> The Democrat party has 538 testing instances, which is more than the Republican party with 422 testing instances.
+The Independnet party has seven testing instances. </p>
 		</article>
 		<article class="col-6 col-12-xsmall gallery-item">
 			<a href="/assets/images/NB - Testing Data - News Data Partisan Labels.png" class="image fit thumb"><img src="/assets/images/NB - Testing Data - News Data Partisan Labels.png" alt="" /></a>
 			<h3>Testing Data Partisian Label Paritions of News Headlines</h3>
-			<p> TEXT </p>
+			<p> The distribution of testing data between Republican and Democrat is relatively even.
+The Republican label has 124 testing instances, and the Democrat label has 122 instances. </p>
 		</article>
 	</div>
 </section>